ivonamj/Backend-Task-Node.js/README.md

 - Model with email (Unique), Password (hash), First name and Last name.

 Logic:
 - Create an authorized endpoint for fetching a random joke.
-Jokes consist of the user's name and last name.
+Jokes consist of the user's first name and last name.
 - API url: http://www.icndb.com/api/
 - The user should receive mail with joke (nodemailer).